-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

 The purpose of the Patient Engagement Tracking and Longterm Support (PETALS) system is to provide a resource for developing and implementing automated communication with veterans between face-to-face encounters with their clinical team.
-The system allows research investigators and clinicians to provide veterans with more frequent health monitoring and behavior change support.
+The system allows research investigators and clinicians to provide veterans with more frequent health monitoring and behavior change support through Interactive Voice Response (IVR or automated telephone calls) and text messaging (SMS) programs.
+The PETALS platform is hosted in VAEC Microsoft Azure Government (VAEC Azure) and has a minor application (PETALS MA) that utilizes Microsoft Azure Communication Services in the Microsoft Azure Commercial Subscription (which has a VA Microsoft Office 365 FedRAMP accreditation) along with custom code to communicate with veterans via IVR/SMS.
+The PETALS platform has a moderate Federal Information Processing Standards (FIPS) categorization.